yubik-studio/yubik-studio.github.io/README.md

 ### Andrew Milne
 Welcome to yubik.com, the home website for  **Andrew Milne.**  Inventor, engineer, author and consultant.
 Discovery through creation is a universal theme in my work.

-I believe that our knowledge of Nature is best developed by creating things, including algorithms that express our knowledge in an abstract way.
-But even to share a thought is to create an impression in someone’s mind.
+We improve our knowledge of Nature by creating things, including algorithms that express our knowledge in abstract ways.
+Even to share a thought is to create an impression in someone’s mind.

 ### Let's work on something together!